 Loved for its hardiness and traffic tolerance, Bermudagrass is the warm-season grass of choice for golf courses, parks, and lawns.
 This tough grass can withstand heat and drought and grows well in any soil type.
 Bermudagrass is relatively low maintenance but it does not do well in the shade.

 This long, lush cool-season grass can give any yard a natural appeal.
 When left long it doesn’t look unkempt but instead creates a wave-like appearance with varying shades of green.
 It can also be cut short and serve as turf grass.

 Sand Dune Sedge

-This grass grows in clumps and works great as a decorative grass but it can also be used for your yard if you don’t mind the uneven appearance.
-It can be kept short or long and is a very low maintenance grass.
+This cool-season grass grows in clumps and works great as a decorative grass but it can also be used for your yard if you don’t mind the uneven appearance.
+It can be kept short or long and is a very low-maintenance grass.

 For a lush, verdant lawn that doesn’t need much watering, refer to the heat zone map and hardiness zone map before designing your landscape.

 California heat zones vary from zones 1-12.
 Los Angeles falls in heat zones 1-8.